 26. For the One On-the-Go: Baldwin Boxer Lunch Box

-These adorable holiday dessert plates from Anthropologie are an ideal gift for anyone who hosts people for the holidays each year.
-Each glazed stoneware plate features a gorgeous holiday scene from illustrator Pauline de Roussy de Sales.
-Anthropologie dinnerware is stylish and great quality, and because most wouldn’t buy seasonal dinnerware for themselves, it makes a gift gift!
-The plates can be ordered individually or as a set, but we recommend the set so they have multiple on hand!
+These adorable dessert plates from Williams Sonoma are an ideal gift for anyone who hosts people for holiday parties.
+Each glazed stoneware plate features adorable snowmen playing outside.
+Williams Sonoma’s dinnerware is stylish and great quality, and because most wouldn’t buy seasonal dinnerware for themselves, it makes a special gift!
+The plates can be ordered individually or as a set, but get the set so they have multiple on hand!

 28. For Literally Everyone: Macarons or Chocolate (or Both!)

 If you’re heading to a holiday party and are stumped on what to bring the host, we recommend fancy treats.
-Meggan is obsessed with Chelles Macarons and says they are life-changing.
-She didn’t even care for macarons before having them!
+I’m obsessed with Chelles Macarons!
+They are life-changing!
+Before trying them never cared for macarons.
 They’re not only a great hostess gift, but they’re perfect for close friends, coworkers, your children’s teachers, and really anyone on your list!
 You can opt for the signature assortment or choose your own flavors and packaging.
-You can also stock up on a few boxes to bring as hostess gifts all season long!

 Godiva chocolates are another great hostess gift.
 The classic Belgian chocolates come in dozens of flavors and arrive in gorgeous boxes, no gift wrapping required.